Concrete in your garden doesn’t have to be ugly

 - Stepping stones

 This can be an inexpensive way to fill your garden with beautiful plants and flowers, as they can be made in any size or style.
-Solid rectangular borders can be used to line the edges of your garden, or smaller rounded pots can be molded from bowls or buckets.
+Solid rectangular borders can be used to line the edges of your garden, or smaller rounded pots can be moulded from bowls or buckets.

 The sound of water nearby is always relaxing, so why not create your own zen garden?
-Alternatively concrete can be used to create a nature friendly environment, inviting to amphibians and birds alike.
+Alternatively, concrete can be used to create a nature-friendly environment, inviting to amphibians and birds alike.

 - Bird Baths

-When it comes to concrete in the garden the possibilities are endless, with a bit of imagination you can build almost anything!
+When it comes to concrete in the garden, the possibilities are endless, with a bit of imagination you can build almost anything!